-Along with being tired, being hungry is the most common reason why your toddler is cranky after daycare., especially if they are new and are not used to the whole daycare process.
+Besides being tired, being hungry is the most common reason why your toddler is cranky after daycare., especially if they are new and are not used to the whole daycare process.

-There is also the fact that toddlers can be very picky about what they eat, and starting daycare will introduce them into a whole world of different foods that they may not have tried before.
+There is also the fact that toddlers can be very picky about what they eat, and starting daycare will introduce them to a whole world of different foods that they may not have tried before.

-It may also be that your toddler will go through growth spurts and it doesn’t matter how much you feed them, they will still be hungry!
+It may also be that your toddler will go through growth spurts, and it doesn’t matter how much you feed them; they will still be hungry!

 Hunger has been shown to have a negative impact on your child’s development, so if you think they are not getting enough food, then speak with the Daycare staff, or load them up before they leave the house.

-Kids have far too much energy, and even when they are tired they still want to play.
+Kids have far too much energy, and even when they are tired, they still want to play.
 It is built within them.